srllop/git_HandsOn/README.md

 # git_HandsOn
-#diferenciates sna and rna sequences and finds motifs if a 2nd argument is loaded.
+diferentiates sna and rna sequences and finds motifs if a 2nd argument is loaded.